 - New customer limits.
 We have been strictly enforcing customer limits in all of our stores: 12 at a time in Mt.
-Airy, 20 in Chestnut Hill, 50 in Ambler, and 5 at our Across the Way and Next Door stores.
+Airy, 20 in Chestnut Hill, 50 in Ambler, 7 at our Across the Way store, and 5 at our Next Door store.
 These customer limits will allow us all to maintain acceptable social distancing (six feet) inside the stores.

 - High-Risk Hour.
 Per new state regulations, we've instituted a special shopping hour for seniors and those at higher risk.
 We continue to encourage shoppers who are high risk to utilize our online delivery/pick-up service.
 Our higher-risk shopping hours are as follows: